munirkizilcali/weatheralert/README.md

 4. The task will prove that you are able to code in python and self sufficient by reading online documentation.
 If you have a major design question which blocks you of completing the task, please send your question to our HR representative.

 Good Luck!

+##Running the flask application
+1. Clone the branch using git clone.
+2. Make sure the python version is `Python 3.7.2`.
+2. Make sure you are in the weatheralert folder and execute below command:
+`pip install -r requirements.txt`
+3. Run `main.py` file.
+4. Open the url generated in the terminal.